-7.7 Disability Deduction
+7.7 Dependent Deduction

-7.7.1 Term-Limited Lease Assistance and Streamlined Lease Assistance Programs

-There is no disability deduction for the Term-Limited Lease Assistance and Streamlined Lease Assistance programs.
+7.7.1 Term-Limited Lease Assistance and Streamlined Lease Assistance ProgramsThere is no dependent deduction for the Term-Limited Lease Assistance and Streamlined Lease Assistance programs.

 The dependent deduction requires only that the Housing Authority verify that the family members identified as dependents meet the statutory definitions.
 The Housing Authority must verify that: